pieberrykinnie/second-year-guide/8-building-your-resume.md

 Whether your strongest asset is your education, a technical project, or an internship, make sure it appears on the first page of your resumé if it spans multiple pages.

 > **Note:** Multiple-page resumés are acceptable, but limit them to a maximum of two pages.
-For Co-Op applications, two pages are generally acceptable.
+For Co-op applications, two pages are generally acceptable.
 For traditional internships, you're better off with a condensed one-page resumé.

 ### So, What Are Employers Looking For?
 Employers value a blend of **technical** and **transferable** skills.